ulfelder/earlywarningproject-statrisk-replication/README.md

 ### 2. Modeling

-The scripts for stage 2 (modeling) are listed below. **Users wishing to replicate or extend the risk assessments without replicating the data ingestion and transformation process may simply start with the "ewp.statrisk.data.transformed.csv" data set produced by "data.transformation.r" in stage 1 and then use these scripts.**
+The scripts for stage 2 (modeling) are listed below. **Users wishing to replicate or extend the risk assessments without replicating the data ingestion and transformation process may simply start with the data set produced by "data.transformation.r" in stage 1 (see [here](https://github.com/ulfelder/earlywarningproject-statrisk-replication/blob/master/data.out/ewp.statrisk.data.transformed.csv)) and then use these scripts.**

 * model.formulae.r
 * model.prediction.r